Rathfarnham: R115 road

 Rathfarnham contains the start of the R115 road.
-The road, constructed through the Wicklow Mountains and still in use primarily for tourist traffic was constructed from 1800 to 1809 to assist Crown forces in tracking down United Irishmen insurgents who were hiding in the Wicklow Mountains following the Irish Rebellion of 1798.
+The road, constructed through the Wicklow Mountains, was built to assist Crown forces in tracking down United Irishmen insurgents who were hiding in the Wicklow Mountains following the Irish Rebellion of 1798.
 Rathfarnham itself was the scene of a number skirmishes in the early days of the rebellion between the United Irishmen and government forces.

-Construction of the road commenced on 12 August 1800 and was completed in October 1809.
-The road starts outside the Yellow House, passes the head of Glencree, with a spur down that valley to Enniskerry, rises to the Sally Gap and then dips down to Laragh, over the hills into Glenmalure, and finishes at Aghavannagh.
-Well-known sections also include the Featherbed Mountain, the section below Kippure Mountain.
-The total distance was 34 Irish miles, of which the spur to Enniskerry was 5 Irish miles.
-The engineer in charge was Alexander Taylor (born in 1746), who was responsible for many other roads in the country, including some "turnpike roads", which are toll roads.
+Construction of the road commenced in August 1800 and was completed in October 1809.
+The road starts outside the Yellow House pub in Rathfarnham, passes the head of Glencree, with a spur down that valley to Enniskerry, rises to the Sally Gap and then dips down to Laragh, over the hills into Glenmalure, and finishes at Aghavannagh.
+The 34-mile long road was constructed under the guidance of the engineer Alexander Taylor (born in 1746).

 Rathfarnham Road

-According to many writers, the road to Rathfarnham follows the same route as the Slíghe Chualann, the ancient highway, which in the time of Saint Patrick was used by travellers between Dublin, Wicklow and Wexford.
-This road is believed to have crossed the Dodder at the Big Bridge, now Pearse Bridge, and re-crossed it again near Oldbawn, an unnecessarily inconvenient route, considering that a road through Templeogue to Oldbawn would not necessitate any crossing.
-The first record of a bridge being built here was in 1381 and in 1652 it was described by Gerard Boate in his A Natural History of Ireland as a wooden bridge which 'though it be high and strong nevertheless hath several times been quite broke and carried away through the violence of sudden floods.'
-After three bridges had been demolished by the river, between 1728 and 1765, the present structure of a single stone arch was erected in the latter year.
-This was widened on the west side in 1953 when it was renamed in commemoration of Patrick and William Pearse.
+According to local historian Patrick Healy (2005), "many writers" suggest that the road to Rathfarnham "follows the same route as the Slíghe Chualann, the ancient highway, which in the time of St. Patrick was used by travellers from Dublin to Wicklow and Wexford".
+This road is believed to have crossed the Dodder at the Big Bridge, now Pearse Bridge, and re-crossed it again near Oldbawn.
+The first record of a bridge being built here was in 1381 and, in 1652, it was described by Gerard Boate in his A Natural History of Ireland as a wooden bridge which "though it be high and strong nevertheless hath several times been quite broke and carried away through the violence of sudden floods".
+After three bridges had been demolished by the river, between 1728 and 1765, the present structure of a single stone arch was erected in 1765.
+This bridge was widened on the west side in 1953 when it was renamed in commemoration of Patrick Pearse and William Pearse.

-In 1912 during the construction of a main drainage scheme to Rathfarnham, a stone causeway was uncovered 23 ft below the road level.
-It was 9 ft wide and built of great blocks crossing the course of the river.
+In 1912, during the construction of a main drainage scheme to Rathfarnham, a stone causeway was uncovered 23 ft below the road level.
+It was 9 ft wide and built of large blocks crossing the course of the river.
 Cut into the surface of the stone were a number of deep parallel grooves, as from the action of wheeled traffic over a long period.
-This was evidence of the existence here of a busy thoroughfare even before the construction of the earliest bridge.
+This was taken as evidence of the existence of a busy thoroughfare even before the construction of the earliest bridge.